 Jacqui has been joining our Virtual Cuppas for Carers.
 It has been great to get to know this lovely woman and to understand more about her caring journey through Covid-19.
 I thought you should all meet Jacqui; she kindly spent some time chatting to me so I can share her story with you.

-Jacqui lives in Rutland with her 2 sons, Ashley age 30 and Joshua who is nearly 28.
-As well as being a single mum Jacqui is carer for Joshua who has Down’s Syndrome, Autism and no speech.
+Jacqui lives in Rutland with her two sons, Ashley age 30, and Joshua who is nearly 28.
+As well as being a single mum, Jacqui is carer for Joshua who has Down’s Syndrome, Autism and no speech.
 Ashley and Jacqui are the ones who really understand Joshua and help him to communicate with others.

 Jacqui loves meeting up with people, enjoys a meal out and chatting to her extended family.

 “I’m known to my family as the Jamaican woman who broke the mould, I don’t love cooking!”